-- A mapping from the name of each entry point to: - The C function name of the entry point. - A list of all inputs, including their type and whether they are unique (consuming). - A list of all outputs, including their type and whether they are unique. - A mapping from the name of each non-scalar types to: - The C type of used to represent type type (which is practice always a pointer of some kind). - For arrays, the element type and rank. - A mapping from names of operations to the name of the C function that implements that operation for the type.
-The type of the C functions are as documented above.
-The following operations are listed: - For arrays: free, shape, values, new. - For opaques: free, store, restore.
+- A mapping from the name of each entry point to: - The C function name of the entry point. - A list of all inputs, including their type (as a name) and whether they are unique (consuming). - A list of all outputs, including their type (as a name) and whether they are unique. - A mapping from the name of each non-scalar type to: - The C type used to represent this type (which is in practice always a pointer of some kind). - What kind of type this is either an array or an opaque. - For arrays, the element type and rank. - A mapping from operations to the names of the C functions that implement the operations for the type.
+The types of the C functions are as documented above.
+The following operations are listed: - For arrays: free, shape, values, new. - For opaques: free, store, restore. - For opaques that are actually records (including tuples): - The list of fields, including their type and a projection function.
+The field ordering here is the one used expected by the new function. - The name of the C new function for creating a record from field values.